Battle of the Neva: Russian sources

-The existence of the battle is only known from Russian sources.
+The existence of the battle is known only from Russian sources.
 The first source to mention the battle is the Novgorod First Chronicle from the 14th century.
-According to the chronicle, on receiving the news of the advancing Swedish, Norwegian, Finnish and Tavastian fleets, the 20-year-old Prince Alexander Yaroslavich of Novgorod quickly moved his small army and local men to face the enemy before they had reached Lake Ladoga.
+According to the chronicle, on receiving the news of the advancing Swedish, Norwegian, Finnish and Tavastian fleets, the 19-year-old Prince Alexander Yaroslavich of Novgorod quickly moved his small army and local men to face the enemy before they had reached Lake Ladoga.
 The chronicle described the battle as follows:

 "Swedes came with a great army, and Norwegians and Finns and Tavastians with ships in great numbers, Swedes with their prince and bishops, and they stayed on the Neva, at the mouth of the Izhora, willing to take Ladoga, and then Novgorod and all of its lands.
 But still protected the merciful, man-loving God us and sheltered us from the foreign people, and the word came to Novgorod that Swedes were sailing to Ladoga; but prince Alexander did not hesitate at all, but went against them with Novgorodians and people of Ladoga and overcame them with the help of Saint Sophia and through prayers of our lady, the Mother of God and Virgin Mary, 15 July, in the memory of Kirik and Ulita, on Sunday, (the same day that) the 630 holy fathers held a meeting in Chalcedon; and there was a great gathering of the Swedes; and their leader called Spiridon was killed there; but some claimed that even the bishop was slain; and a great number of them fell; and when they had loaded two ships with the bodies of high-born men, they let them sail to the sea; but the others, that were unnumbered, they cast to a pit, that they buried, and many others were wounded; and that same night they fled, without waiting for the Monday light, with shame.
 Of Novgorodians there fell: Konstantin Lugotinitch, Gyuryata Pinyashchinich, Namest, Drochilo Nezdylov son of the tanner, but including the people of Ladoga 20 men or less, God knows.
 But prince Alexander came back home with Novgorodians and people of Ladoga, all well, protected by God and Saint Sophia and all the prayers of the holy men."

 A 16th-century version of the battle gave plenty of additional details, expanding the conflict to biblical proportions, but otherwise following the earlier described developments.

+Prince Alexander Yaroslavich given the epithet Nevsky ('of Neva') by a 15th century chronicler.

-Prince Alexander Yaroslavich was nicknamed "Nevsky" (of Neva) for his first significant victory.
-Two years later, Alexander stalled an invasion of the Livonian Knights during the Battle on the Ice.
-Despite the victories, there were no Novgorodian advances further west to Finland or Estonia.
+Two years later, in 1242, Alexander stalled an invasion of the Teutonic Order and Bishopric of Dorpat during the Battle on the Ice.
+Despite the victories there were no Novgorodian advances further west to Finland or Estonia.